fbpx

 What Are the Different Notices the IRS Sends Before Seizing Your Assets?

-There are a number of different types of notices the IRS may send informing you they are considering taking action on asset seizure.
+There are a number of different types of notices the IRS may send informing you they are considering taking action on asset seizure due to IRS tax debt.

 IRS CP14 Notice